Dog Colitis

 These products are not intended to diagnose, treat, cure or prevent any disease.

-The material on this site is provided for educational and informational purposes only and must not be taken as “medical advice”.
 The information and directions in these writings, individually and collectively, are in no way to be considered as a substitute for consultations with a duly licensed Veterinarian regarding diagnosis and/or treatment of disease and are not intended to diagnose or treat your dog.
-Please consult with your Veterinarian for this advice.